runekaagaard/php-chano/docs/index.rst

 ways.
 Chano can of course be applied to a single value, e.g. a string, as well.

 Chano is - thanks to the great Django documentation - pretty well documented.
-Learn all about Chano by following the links below or get the code from the github project at https://github.com/runekaagaard/php-chano and start hacking.
+Learn all about Chano by following the links below.

+Chano has a github page at https://github.com/runekaagaard/php-chano.

 Table of contents
 =================